The Battle You Must Win to Succeed!

-So, perhaps it’s not unreasonable for the brain to assume it has responsibility beyond your physical survival and homeostasis.
+So perhaps it’s not unreasonable for the brain to assume it has responsibility beyond your physical survival.

 Who gave your brain permission to take over your life?

-Who gave it permission to limit your happiness, financial success, romantic accomplishments, or the realization of your dreams?
+Who gave it permission to limit your happiness, your financial success, your romantic accomplishments, or the realization of your dreams?

-You’ve probably read enough self-help articles, and read enough quotes from famous people to know who is responsible for this painful predicament.
+You’ve probably read enough self-help articles and quotes from famous people to know who is responsible for this painful predicament.

 The why and how is different for each of us.
 Your specific combination of hereditary traits, parental influences, and environmental pressures makes your relationship with your brain and mind as unique as your fingerprints.

-Fortunately, we have the authority to command our brain to serve our own interests and needs.
+But we all have the authority to command our brains to serve our own interests and needs.

-Many of us spend hours, days, even years learning to master modern technology to enhance our lives.
-We learn to drive cars, we master our computers and cellphones, and we increasingly harness the collective intelligence of the internet of all things.
-On top of this, we also strive to engage (or manipulate) the other humans in our own biosphere for our individual benefit.
+Many of us spend hours, days, and even years learning to master modern technology to enhance our lives.
+We learn to drive cars, we employ our computers and cellphones, and we increasingly harness the collective intelligence of the Internet of Things.
+On top of this, we also strive to engage (or manipulate) the other humans in our biosphere for our own benefit.

 Isn’t it alarming that we devote so much time and effort to learning computer algorithms and digital gadgets before we have mastered our own enormous power?
-Isn’t it strange (even dangerous) that we’re reaching beyond our own capabilities, trying to control others before we have achieved SELF control?
+Isn’t it strange (and even dangerous) that we’re reaching beyond our own capabilities, trying to control others before we have achieved self-control?